Landfill restoration: Italy

 A three-year study done in Northern Italy of two reclaimed landfill sites in the Po flood plain shows that the application of a recovery pattern could enhance the biodiversity of the land.
 After the final layer of soil was placed on the landfills, they were both converted into meadows enclosed by a hedgerow.
 To improve the soil fertility of the reclaimed landfills and to increase biodiversity, the herbaceous plants Fabaceae and Graminaceae were sown on the land.
 The study also considered butterflies and birds as an indicator of the level of biodiversity on the restored site because of their association with vegetation composition and because of how promptly they respond to changes in the landscape.
 In addition to the herbaceous plants, tree and shrub clusters were also introduced to the land to attempt the possibility of a forest restoration.
 The results from this study show that the creation of the meadow on the landfill site was beneficial for pollinators and it indicates that restored habitats could recover the biodiversity of the land.
 However, a limiting factor of this site was that it is a poor breeding site for bird reproduction due to the scarce development of a tree layer.

-Another study in the Puglia Region of Southern Italy notes that the stresses of hot climate and drought, which is typically found in Mediterranean areas, affects the adaptability of vegetation species on restored landfills.
-The researchers of the study note that the Puglia region is, "the most drought-ridden of Italy and a dry Mediterranean macroclimate characterizes the area", with an average annual precipitation of 500–700 mm and an annual average temperature of 16.8 °C. The study consisted of planting eight herbaceous species (four legumes: Hedysarum coronarium, Trifolium repens, Medicago sativa, Lotus corniculatus, and four grasses: Festuca sp., Lolium perenne, Dactylis glomerata, Bromus sp.).
+Another study in the Puglia Region of Southern Italy notes that the stresses of hot climate and drought, which is typically found in Mediterranean areas, affect the adaptability of vegetation species on restored landfills.
+The researchers of the study note that the Puglia region is "the most drought-ridden of Italy and a dry Mediterranean macroclimate characterizes the area", with an average annual precipitation of 500–700 mm and an annual average temperature of 16.8 °C. The study consisted of planting eight herbaceous species (four legumes: Hedysarum coronarium, Trifolium repens, Medicago sativa, Lotus corniculatus, and four grasses: Festuca sp., Lolium perenne, Dactylis glomerata, Bromus sp.).
 The results show that only three legumes H. coronarium, M. sativa and L. corniculatus grew successfully based on their growth, ground cover, and bloom, whereas the T. repens was not successful, and that the four grasses showed low ground cover and withered during the dry seasonal periods.
 Ultimately, maintaining appropriate soil moisture by using a drop irrigation system contributed to the survival of certain species during the summer dry periods, which indicates that the survival of plants on restored landfills in Mediterranean climate is plausible.